If you cannot find the answers to your questions, please feel free to contact us at 814-393-2352.

 Q. What if I want an air conditioner installed in my residence hall room?

-A. If a student wishes to live in Nair, Wilkinson, Givan or Ballentine hall and would like an air conditioner installed, he/she is required to provide a medical history as to why AC is required.
+A. If a student wishes to live in Nair, Wilkinson, Givan or Ballentine hall and would like an air conditioner installed, he/she is required to provide a medical history as to why the air conditioner is a medical necessity.
 The request must be approved by our facilities coordinator.
 There is a fee of $200 to cover the installation, removal, and energy consumed.
 Students are required to bring their own air conditioner.
 Maximum size is 5050 BTUs.

 RESIDENCE HALLS POLICIES AND PROCEDURES